Ank576/WealthManager/README.md

 # WealthManager
 # Wealth Screen Redesign – UX Prototype

-This repository showcases a UX prototype for the redesigned Amplio wealth screen, focused on a cleaner, more intuitive, and user-centric experience for managing investments.
+This repository showcases a UX prototype for the redesigned wealth screen, focused on a cleaner, more intuitive, and user-centric experience for managing investments.

 ## Overview